Middle East Airlines: History

 A Boeing 747-200B entered service in June 1975 on the Beirut–London route, and later on the Beirut–Paris–New York route from April 1983 until mid 1985.
 MEA had to adjust its operations due to the Lebanese Civil War between 1975 and 1991 but continued services despite multiple closures of the base at Beirut International Airport.
 Airbus A310-300s were acquired in 1993 and 1994, followed by an A321-200 in 1997 and the A330-200 (which replaced the A310s) in 2003.
 The airline has introduced self-check-in kiosks at Beirut International Airport as of 2010.

 In November 2011, MEA's pilots union staged a 48-hour strike after a captain undergoing cancer treatment was dismissed shortly after going on sick leave.

 On 28 June 2012, Middle East Airlines joined the SkyTeam alliance to become its 17th member and the second in the Middle East following Saudia.
 5,000 staff are employed across the airline group.
 The central bank of Lebanon, Banque du Liban, owns a majority share of 99.50%.

 On 11 November 2025, during its 80th anniversary conference, MEA's chairman, Mohamad El Hout, revealed the airline's plans to launch a new low-cost subsidiary, "Fly Beirut", to be managed by MEA itself.
 According to El Hout, the airline will commence operation in 2027 with a fleet of 6 aeroplanes and will be based out of Rene Mouawad Airport in North Lebanon.

+In June 2026, Lebanon's aviation regulator opened a safety audit of the airline after pilot groups alleged crews has been asked to fly close to airstrikes and that pilots had been penalised for reporting safety incidents.